sabirmostofa/Python-Dom-Parser/readme.txt

 Copy the spp.py in your working directory and import the package.

 Sample usage:
- Instantiate the parser class by providing the url  or xml|http string
+ Instantiate the parser class by providing the url  or xml|html string

  To Get the 'id' attribute of the 'style' tag 1.spp.parser('http://www.google.com').getByTag('style').item(0).attr('id')